hazelweakly/hazelweakly.me/src/_resume/cv.md

 Worked to build a next-generation compute and networking platform utilizing cutting edge technology.
 Acted as a subject matter expert to help validate and inform the implementation strategy for the project.
-Facilitated communications across teams and organizations, guiding prioritization of roadmaps.
+Facilitated communications across teams and organisations, guiding prioritization of roadmaps.

 :::

 ::: {.cv Title="Principal Architect - Platform" Company="[Datavant](https://datavant.com)" Date="Jan.
 2024--Aug.
 2024" Location="Seattle, WA, USA"}

 Developed, oversaw, and drove the technical vision for Platform Engineering and Infrastructure at Datavant.
-Executed on broad impact projects with high visibility, leveled up the technical excellence of the organization, accelerated timelines exponentially, and derisked key initiatives.
+Executed on broad impact projects with high visibility, leveled up the technical excellence of the organisation, accelerated timelines exponentially, and derisked key initiatives.

 - Architected the "Golden Path" of the company, building alignment around a strategy for reducing technical fatigue and accelerating development efforts.
 - Designed and executed the observability strategy, including incremental adoption, improvement, platform capabilities and end-user integrations.